Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 The Melbourne Cup, otherwise known as the race that stops the nation, is Australia’s biggest horse race.

-The 2021 Melbourne Cup will held at 3pm (AEDT) on Tuesday, November 2 at Flemington Racecourse.
-The final field for Australia’s most famous race will be decided on October 30.
+The 2023 Melbourne Cup was run at 3pm (AEDT) on Tuesday, November 7 at Flemington Racecourse.

 Every year, crowds flock to the Flemington Racecourse in Melbourne, while the rest of the country tune into the race on TV, with the event being so big that the state of Victoria get a public holiday.

-The prize money for the race in 2021 comes in at $7.75 million, with the first 12 horses past the post getting a share of it.
+The prize money for the race in 2023 came in at a whopping $8 million – and $4.4 million to the winner – with the first 12 horses past the post getting a share of it.
 This has almost doubled since the turn of the century, with the Melbourne Cup continuing to hold its status in the racing community.

 In Australia, only The Everest has a greater pool of prize money, making the Melbourne Cup the second-richest race in Australia, as well as arguably being the most popular, attracting runners, trainers and owners from all around the world each year.